RaspberryCheesecake/pelican-website/content/pycon-uk-2017.md

 On the first day of the conference I spoke about [Python As a Second Language](https://2017.pyconuk.org/sessions/talks/python-as-a-second-language).
 The organisers put me in the Biggest Room so I had to fight off some pre-talk nerves, but I was glad to have the chance to do it and got some lovely feedback afterwards.
 Thanks again to [Emma Gordon](https://github.com/emmagordon/) for encouraging me to give it a go and push my comfort zone!
 Doing a talk on Thursday also meant I was free to enjoy the rest of the conference without worrying, which I definitely recommend.

-For those who are interested, a video of my talk will soon be up on YouTube - stay tuned!
+For those who are interested, [a video of my talk is now up on YouTube!](https://www.youtube.com/watch?v=gwou7CTymS0)

 # I went to talks and workshops!